pankonen/CIRC/pi/hamclock/README.md

 ### Before getting started, You'll need to have some tools on your machine.

 - You'll need to download the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) for the operating system your running.
-- You'll need the ability to telnet / ssh into the raspberry pi for this instalation.
+- You'll need the ability to telnet / ssh into the raspberry pi for this installation.
 This allows you to interact with the Raspberry PI from your workstation:
   - If you have a Mac you have a telnet client built in.
 (Go > Applications > Utilities > Terminal)
   - If you have a PC then you'll need to download something like [Putty](https://www.putty.org/)